Macron, Trudeau meet ahead of G7 summit rattled by trade row - Journal du Cameroun

-French President Emmanuel Macron and Canadian Prime Minister Justin Trudeau meet in Ottawa on Wednesday to form a united front ahead of a G7 summit in Quebec, where Donald Trump’s aggressive trade policies are sure to raise hackles.
+French President Emmanuel Macron and Canadian Prime Minister Justin Trudeau will meet in Ottawa Wednesday to form a united front ahead of the Group of Seven summit in Quebec, where President Donald Trump’s aggressive trade policies are sure to raise hackles.

 The two progressive forty-something leaders are scheduled to hold formal talks and a private dinner on Wednesday, followed by a joint news conference early Thursday.